lars1050/CSC395-S22/HardwareResources/HardwareSetup.md

 Communication with the boards in the form of uploading and user input and output can be achieved with the single USB cable.
 However, you will need to install the LUFA libraries.
-We will not be using LUFA for another week.
+We will not be using LUFA for another week or so.

-*PRIOR to CLASS*: please install the Arduino IDE, as well as the required components for using gcc with avrdude (directions below).
+Please install the Arduino IDE, as well as the required components for using gcc with avrdude (directions below).

 _HARDWARE_: AStar 32U4 Board from Pololu.
 It uses the AtMega32U microprocessor.